compose-x/ecs_composex/docs/syntax/compose_x/ecs.details/logging.rst

 x-logging
 =========

-Presently, ECS Compose-X only caters for using AWS CloudWatch logs driver.
-When deploy new services, first a specific log group for that service in the deployment is created and granted access to via IAM.

-The settings below will allow you to configure some of the settings defined in the Container Definition logging definition.
+The following parameter is identical in behaviour to **x-aws-logs_retention** defined in the docker ECS Plugin.

 .. code-block:: yaml
     :caption: x-logging syntax definition

     RetentionInDays: int
-    CreateLogGroup: bool|str

 .. hint::

     Alternatively you can use the ECS Plugin logging definition will ECS Compose-X will use.
-    If both are defined, priority goes to Compose-X declaration.
+    If both are defined, priority goes to the highest value.

 RetentionInDays
 =====================